suse-edge/edge-image-builder/docs/building-images.md

 There are a number of optional directories that may be included in the image configuration directory:

-* `certificates` - If present, all files with the extension ".pem" will be installed as CA certificates in the built image.
+* `certificates` - If present, all files with the extension ".pem" or ".crt" will be installed as CA certificates in the built image.
 * `custom` - May be included to inject files into the built image.
 Files are organized by subdirectory as follows:
   * `scripts` - If present, all the files in this directory will be included in the built image and automatically